jhigginson/stackline-interview/README.md

 #####Assets to be returned via email within the provided time frame:
 1. A public git repository to view the final code
 2. A public URL to view the web page --- can be hosted on GitHub Pages, AWS, Vercel, etc.

+##My Solution
+I have created a single page application that uses Redux for the main data store and mocks an API call to fetch the data.
+I chose to implement the sales table and made it sortable by clicking on the headers for each column.
+For styling I have used Tailwind CSS.